mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 The recipe for the sapphire filter above simply uses the crude approximation that the single-crystal sapphire filter is oriented so that no Bragg reflections are possible from the direction of the incoming neutrons.
-For a more realistic (and much more computationally intensive) approach, refer to the dedicated jupyter notebook which can be downloaded `here
+For a more realistic (and much more computationally intensive) approach, one must use the :ref:`features for single crystal modelling <sbmatsinglecrystals>`.
+For a detailed discussion of sapphire beam filters, refer furthermore to the dedicated jupyter notebook which can be downloaded `here
 <https://github.com/mctools/ncrystal-notebooks/blob/main/notebooks/misc/ncrystal_sapphire_filter.ipynb>`__
-(with general instructions about the notebooks `here
+(with general instructions about how the notebooks can be run `here
 <https://github.com/mctools/ncrystal-notebooks/>`__).

 .. _sbmatgd2o3: